 1. Do your homework

-Use the library, the internet, friends and teaching colleagues to find out as much relevant information about the school district before your interview as you can.
+Use social media, the internet, friends and teaching colleagues to find out as much relevant information about the school district before your interview as you can.
 Gather printed materials at the school district office.
 Speak to a teacher.
 Use social media.

 The more you know about the school district, its students, and its curriculum, the better prepared you will be to prove that your skills and abilities match their needs.